The Exchange In-Place Hold & eDiscovery is a very powerful tool that can help us to accomplish three main tasks.

 In other words, the Exchange In-Place eDiscovery & Hold help us to “flatten” all the complex Exchange storage infrastructure that can contain hundreds or even thousands of mailboxes.

-Another interesting capability of the Exchange In-Place eDiscovery & Hold tool is that we can use it for looking and finding specific information that located on all the “different parts” of Exchange mailbox.
+Another interesting capability of the Exchange In-Place eDiscovery & Hold tool is that we can use it for looking and finding specific information located on all the “different parts” of Exchange mailbox.

 Using the Exchange In-Place eDiscovery & Hold tool we can find information (mail items) that located in all the different “parts” of the user mailbox.